wulffern/aic2026/lectures/lr0_mosfet.md

 In strong inversion, the MOSFET is more like a voltage controlled resistor with a conductance that is proportional to gate-source voltage.

 The density of electrons increases because we bend the conduction band beyond the Fermi level, as a result, most of the available energy states in the conduction band are filled by electrons.

-Electrons are only free to move, however, close to the surface of the silicon, as far away from the surface, we don't feel the effects of the gate voltage, and the conduction band stays at the same energy.
+Electrons are only free to move, however, close to the surface of the silicon, as far away from the surface, we don't feel the effects of the gate-source voltage, and the conduction band stays at the same energy.
 As a result, electrons form a 2 dimensional electron gas close to the silicon surface.
 What we call an inversion layer.

-The threshold voltage is defined as the point when the density of electrons in the inversion layer is equal to the density of holes in the substrate, or bulk, which usually is a p-type semiconductor for an NMOS.

 Once we have that electron gas, or inversion layer, we have a connection between the drain and source n-type regions, and the current can be estimated by a drift current.
-The diffusion current will still be there, but much smaller magnitude than the drift current, so we drop the diffusion current, and get
+Parts of the  diffusion current will still be there, but much smaller magnitude than the drift current, so we drop the diffusion current, and get

 $$ I_D = \frac{1}{2} \mu_n C_{ox}\frac{W}{L}(V_{gs}-V_{th})^2 $$